Age: 20-something :)

 I'm simply cooking and sharing the food that I like to eat, and I hope that others will enjoy it too, whether or not it fits into a certain niche.
 If I had to try to describe the food I generally eat, I would definitely say I strive to eat healthy and incorporate lots of nutritious ingredients into my meals.
 However, not everything you see on this blog will be healthy, as I don't believe in dieting and restricting yourself to only "healthy" food.
 I love baking desserts and treats; I don't eat them all the time, but I don't think there's anything wrong with indulging every so often when you have a generally healthy diet.

-So to sum up, on my blog you'll see a lot of healthy dinner recipes, plenty of vegetarian meals and probably no recipes with red meat (see dislikes above), a good amount of desserts and treats, and generally easy recipe directions and budget-friendly ingredients.
+So to sum up, on my blog you'll see a lot of healthy dinner recipes, plenty of vegetarian meals and probably no recipes with red meat (see dislikes above), an occasional dessert or treat, and generally easy recipe directions and budget-friendly ingredients.
 Not every recipe may fit into that description, but I hope it helps!

 Background Story (aka how I learned to cook and why I started this blog):